 Cloth: A few pieces of muslin or cheesecloth will be needed to come between the fruit and the trays.
 The more open-weaved the cloth is, the better it is for air-circulation to occur.

 Heat and Air: The fruit will need to be dried in hot, well-ventilated conditions.
-If this does not occur you run the risk of you fruit spoiling with mould.
+If this does not occur you run the risk of you fruit spoiling with mold.

 To prepare stone fruit for drying, such as peaches and apricots they must be cut in half and then remove the stones.
 Lie them down, cut side up on the trays, being careful that they are not touching to allow adequate circulation.